Fzhou1997/Machine-Learning-Kaggle-Disease-Spread-Prediction/README.md

-# Predicting Disease Spread Using Generalized Discriminant Analysis with Kernel Functions (GDA-KF)
+# Shallow Learning Classification for Disease Spread Prediction in a Population Graph

 ## Overview

-This project aims to predict the spread of infectious diseases within a simulated population graph using Generalized Discriminant Analysis (GDA) combined with Kernel Functions.
-The proposed model leverages individual-level features such as age, constitution, and behavior to classify infection statuses efficiently and accurately.
-This study is conducted using the dataset from the Kaggle challenge "Simulated Disease Spread."
+This project focuses on predicting disease spread within a simulated population graph using various machine learning models.
+The study utilizes individual and graph-level features to classify infection statuses, aiming for a balance between accuracy and computational efficiency.
+The dataset used is sourced from the Kaggle challenge "Predict Simulated Disease Spread (Classification)."

 ## Abstract

-The spread of infectious diseases poses a significant threat to public health.
-Traditional epidemiological models often have limitations in capturing the complex dynamics of disease transmission.
-This research proposes the use of Generalized Discriminant Analysis (GDA), a shallow learning technique that combines traditional Gaussian Discriminant Analysis and Kernel Functions, to predict simulated disease spread within a population graph.
-The model incorporates individual features such as age, constitution, and behavior to classify infection status.
-By leveraging GDA's ability to identify complex patterns, we aim to develop a more accurate and efficient predictive model for disease spread.
-The results of this study could inform targeted interventions and control strategies, ultimately contributing to improved public health outcomes.
+Accurately predicting disease transmission is critical for public health interventions.
+This study evaluates shallow-learning techniques for predicting disease spread within a simulated population graph, focusing on computational efficiency and predictive performance.
+Through targeted feature engineering, shallow models achieved competitive accuracy compared to ensemble and deep-learning methods while offering significant reductions in computational time.
+The results demonstrate the effectiveness of shallow-learning approaches for epidemiological modeling, particularly in resource-constrained environments.

 ## Introduction

-Recent studies, such as Alali et al. (2022), have demonstrated the effectiveness of shallow learning methods, including algorithms such as Gaussian Process Regression (GPR), in complex tasks like disease spread prediction.
-These findings challenge the prevailing trend towards deep learning, which often necessitates vast computational resources and large datasets.
-By contrast, shallow learning methods, like Generalized Discriminant Analysis with Kernel Functions (GDA-KF), offer a computationally efficient alternative, making them particularly well-suited for scenarios with limited data or computational power.
-However, to our knowledge, none have specifically applied GDA-KF to graph-based disease spread prediction, incorporating individual-level features like age, constitution, and behavior.
-Therefore, we propose to leverage the unique strengths of GDA-KF, namely its ability to identify complex patterns and incorporate individual-level features, to develop a novel and potentially more accurate predictive model for disease spread that is also computationally efficient.
+Modeling infectious disease spread is a complex challenge for public health.
+Traditional models often fall short in capturing the nuances of transmission dynamics.
+Recent studies, like those by Alali et al., have demonstrated the effectiveness of shallow learning methods, offering a computationally efficient alternative to deep learning, especially in resource-constrained environments.

+This study explores the use of shallow-learning techniques for predicting disease spread within a population graph, incorporating features like age, constitution, and behavior.
+We compare the performance of shallow learning models with ensemble and deep-learning approaches to identify the most effective method for this task.

 ## Methods